Monte Paschi's top shareholder would not welcome January capital hike

 "It's clear that the more time goes by, the more difficult it gets," Viola said.

-When reporters asked Alessandra Mansi, the head of the foundation, what she thought about doing the cash call in January, she replied: "For us this prospect is very penalising."
+When reporters asked Antonella Mansi, the head of the foundation, what she thought about doing the cash call in January, she replied: "For us this prospect is very penalising."

 The scandal-hit bank must carry out a capital increase of 2.5 billion euros ($3.38 billion) by the end of 2014 as part of a tough restructuring plan requested by the European Commission as a condition for approving a state bailout.